Other Exercises

 Made friends and lost them through the years

-And I've not seen the fields in so long, I know, I've grown
+And I've not the roaring fields in so long, I know, I've grown

 I can't wait to go home